kuro-jojo/chess/README.md

 1. Start the server by running `npm start`.
 2. Open your web browser and navigate to `http://localhost:3000`.
 3. Enter your opponent ID in the reserved place.
+Then you will have a random piece color to start the game with.
 4. Enjoy the game.

 ## Features